What is Digital Onboarding and How Does It Work?

 Assisted Digital Onboarding Process

-This hybrid approach combines automation with a personal touch.
 Through a secure, remote video call, KYC agents guide new customers through the customer onboarding process in real time.
 Users simply show their ID to the camera while the agent assesses its validity and performs liveness checks.

 NFC-Based Digital Onboarding Process